Emiliano Sala missing plane: Fears for Cardiff City's record signing as flight vanishes over English Channel | Goal.com

 A light aircraft which is understood to have departed Nantes for Wales vanished from the radar off Alderney in the Channel Islands on Monday evening.

-The BBC reports that there were two passengers on board, but they lost contact with air traffic control near Casquets lighthouse – around eight miles north-west of Alderney.
+Goal understands there were two people on board, Sala and the pilot, but it lost contact with air traffic control near Casquets lighthouse – around eight miles north-west of Guernsey in the English Channel.

-It is feared that Argentine striker Sala, who completed a £15 million ($19m) move to Cardiff on Saturday having netted 12 Ligue 1 goals already this season, is among those to have gone missing.
+Argentine striker Sala completed a £15 million ($19m) move to Cardiff on Saturday having netted 12 Ligue 1 goals already this season and his new club expressed serious concerns on Tuesday morning about his whereabouts.

-BBC Wales says there is “genuine concern” at Cardiff City for Sala, with the Bluebirds “seeking clarification” over the whereabouts of the 28-year-old.
+“We are very concerned by the latest news that a light aircraft lost contact over the Channel last night," the club said in a statement.
+"We are awaiting confirmation before we can say anything further.

 A coastguard rescue helicopter and the RNLI joined the hunt for the missing plane on Monday, despite the disappearance occurring outside of the UK search and rescue area.